Old Movie Film Processing

 Film is processed in regular six to eight week cycles.
 Film for the next cycle must be in our hands before the beginning of the cycle.
 The next cycle starts on the following date:

 Motion film for processing received by this date should be shipped in approximately 8 weeks.
 Rush processing is available upon request.

 Please don’t wait until near the beginning of a cycle to send your film.
-This greatly slows down our administrative process at the start of each cycle delaying work for everyone.
-When we can we prioritize work that arrives to us early.
+This slows down our administrative process at the start of each cycle delaying work for everyone.
+When we can, we prioritize work that arrives to us early.